Martinez Sturgeon: History

 On December 29, 2019, it was announced that Martinez would be joining the Pecos League for the 2020 season.
 Despite having drawn interest from the Pacific Association, commissioner and league owner Andrew Dunn moved forward with placing the ball club in the Pacific Division of the Pecos League.
 On February 10, the club would be announced as the Martinez Sturgeon for the 2020 season.
 The next day, Dunn revealed the team colors and schedule.
 The start of the 2020 season was postponed due to the COVID-19 pandemic before all 63 scheduled games ultimately being cancelled.

 On May 5, 2021, former Major League Baseball player Ron Witmeyer was named the field manager.
 The team previously named Pecos League veteran Bill Moore as manager, but had to bow out because of health issues.
 The Sturgeon finished the 2021 season 23-17, second place in their division.
 The Sturgeon defeated the Monterey Amberjacks two games to zero in the first round of the bay championship series.
 The Sturgeon then played in the bay championship series final, in which they lost to the San Rafael Pacifics one games to two.

 On February 23, 2022, former Major League Baseball pitcher Manny Corpas was named field manager.
 Corpas also pitched for the Sturgeon, leading the Pecos league in wins, strikeouts and innings pitched.
 He finished the season 9-3 with a 4.26 ERA in 114 innings pitched and 147 strikeouts.
+The team finished with a record of 19-31.